danielchristiancazares/freespace2/docs/VULKAN_TEXTURE_RESIDENCY.md

 ### 10.1 When Eviction Occurs

-LRU eviction is triggered only when:
+LRU eviction is triggered only during upload-phase safe points when:
-1. A new texture needs a bindless slot
+1. A resident texture needs a bindless slot (`m_bindlessRequested`)
-2. No free slots are available
+2. No free dynamic slots are available (`m_freeBindlessSlots` is empty)
-3. No non-resident textures have slots to reclaim
-4. `allowResidentEvict=true` (only at frame-start upload phase)

 ### 10.2 Eviction Criteria